 - Place the peeps and oil in the microwave and turn it on for about ten seconds.
 Make sure the kids are watching, too; the peeps tend to “grow” under the heat like magic!

 - Remove the bowl from the heat, add the powdered sugar, and stir until well combined.
 As you’re stirring, you will notice dough start to thicken and pull away from the sides of the bowl.
 This means you’re on the right track.

 - Take the dough from the bowl, adjust it as needed (more powdered sugar if it is too sticky, more oil if it’s too dry), and knead the dough with your hands.
 Now it’s ready to play with – and snack on!

 The Ultimate Movie Snack

 Summer is a great time for family movie marathons, and everyone knows the perfect movie night requires the perfect movie snacks–popcorn, candies, and chocolate.
-Popsugar knows what we’re talking about, and they took movie snacks to the next level with this amazing popcorn cake.
+Popsugar knows what we’re talking about, and they took movie snacks to the next level with this amazing summer candy recipe.
 Sweet and savory all at once, this treat is fun to make and will have the whole family saying “two thumbs up!”

 - 1 stick butter (plus extra to grease the pan)